Archive for the ‘Cultural Tattoos’ Category

 Finding a Koi Fish Tattoo Gallery?

-By admin On September 2, 2010 NO COMMENTS
+By Tattoo Artist On September 2, 2010 1 COMMENT

 The koi fish tattoo on man's calf.You will observe that among the tattoo designs that are available in online galleries, the most popular design nowadays can be found in a Koi fish tattoo gallery.
 This is because the Japanese Koi signifies power and strength with its amazing ability to leap out its entire body from the water.
 This makes Koi fish tattoos more sought after by tattoo aficionados scanning the Koi fish tattoo gallery.